MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 What is the Full Form of the MBBS?

-MBBS full form is Bachelor of Medicine and Bachelor of Surgery.
+The full form of MBBS is Bachelor of Medicine and Bachelor of Surgery.
 The short form is coined from the Latin Medicinae Baccalaureus Baccalaureus Chirurgiae.
 This exam is the first step in your medical exam journey.

 Understanding MBBS Course